 Challenge 1: Brand consistency

-It’s a problem well worth solving though.
-Research has shown that companies can expect revenue to grow by 10-20% just by keeping their branding consistent.1 That’s a lot of potential growth you risk missing out on — but, worry not, we have plenty of ways for you to stay ahead in your brand consistency.
+It’s a problem well worth solving, though.
+Research has shown that companies can expect revenue to grow by 10-20% just by keeping their branding consistent.1 That’s a lot of potential growth you risk missing out on — but worry not, we have plenty of ways for you to stay ahead in your brand consistency.

 Strategies to help

-- Gain a picture of the channels you have: Here comes the fun bit — make a list.
+- Gain a picture of your channels: Here comes the fun bit — make a list.
 Okay, it may not be the most exciting task in the world, but getting together a list of your channels is key to keeping your marketing content consistent.
 Be sure to pay attention to certain details across your channels (company website, social media accounts, print media, etc… basically anything that has your brand name on it) to ensure that all materials are in tune, easily done through a brand management tool.
 After all, the best way to ensure consistency is to be consistent yourself (stay tuned for more catchy insights.)

 Pro tip: Check out our article How to Create Brand Consistency for even more detail and guidance on the above strategies.